revilowaldow/BITC/Factions/Local Arcanists/Vixel.md

 Not a personal associate
 Third greatest practitioner after [[Mholok Krass]] and [[Torniar Maluka]]

+Killed by stabbing and defenestrating
+Nearby militia man

 Kathkachians
 From Parch, but happy to be out from under their yoke